noah1984/C-Sharp-Headerize/README.md

 12/14/2016

 Fixed a bug that would occur if the header file was improperly formatted.
 Added the option to restore files from backup.
-Currently supports "//" comments only.
+Currently supports inline ("//") comments only.

 V.01